jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

  * `xui-component--subcomponent` represents a descendant of `xui-component` that helps form `xui-component` as a whole.

-Use class selectors as much as possible.
-Use attribute selectors only if required.
+Use class selectors wherever possible.
+Use attribute selectors only if absolutely required.
 Do not use ids or element selectors.

 [Nesting selectors is bad](http://markdotto.com/2015/07/20/css-nesting/); we only allow 2 levels max.

 Layout styling should be separate to component styling.
-Individual components should not make assumptions about their layout (e.g. by setting margins, or position).
+Individual components should not make assumptions about their layout (e.g. by setting margins, padding or position)

+A modifier class with the `-layout` suffix may be provided for the purpose of providing the most common layout configuration for that component, including responsive styling.

 Avoid the anti-pattern of applying styles in a generic class and then undoing them in a more specific class.

 If you are adding images, ensure you prefix their path with the `$xui-images-path` variable and use a leading slash, e.g. `background: url("#{$xui-images-path}/inputs/search.svg")`

+If you are contributing a new component, be sure to provide ample documentation, which should include any applicable ARIA attributes, and demonstrate at least 2 different examples of the same component with different classes, children, or using different elements (e.g. showing the component classes when used with a `<div>` parent and a `<ul>` parent)

+Be sure to `npm run lint` before you commit.
+This can be done automatically if you install the [precommit hook](#precommit-hook).

 Patterns